Science for a Nature Positive Future for the Ocean

 WWF-US is one of two co-leading organizations of the Science Based Targets Network’s Ocean Hub (alongside Conservation International), developing guidance for companies to set science-based targets for the ocean.

-The SBTN Ocean Hub Version 1.0 Guidance (in development) is focused on targets for the seafood value chain, addressing the largest pressures from both the wild capture and aquaculture industries in the ocean to halt and reverse nature loss.
+The SBTN Ocean Hub Version 1.0 Guidance is focused on targets for the seafood value chain, addressing the largest pressures from both the wild capture and aquaculture industries in the ocean to halt and reverse nature loss.
 Steering committee members include FishWise, Marine Stewardship Council, Sustainable Fisheries Partnership, The Nature Conservancy, and the United Nations Environment Programme Finance Initiative.

 • Target 1: Avoid and Reduce Overexploitation covers wild fisheries, helping companies avoid reliance on commodities derived from overexploited stocks and engage in seascapes and jurisdictions to improve fisheries conditions and reduce overfishing.